Dephasing of planar Ge hole spin qubits due to 1/$\textit{f}$ charge noise: Conclusion and Outlook

-\textit{Conclusions}.
 We have studied the coherence properties of Ge hole quantum dots exposed to $1/f$ noise focusing on trends in the dephasing time $T_2^\ast$.
-We have derived a relationship between the properties of the $1/f$ noise power spectrum and $T_2^\ast$, showing that the dephasing rate (i) decreases with decreasing magnetic field and vanishes as the field approaches zero, (ii) increases as a function of the top gate field, and (iii) shows opposing trends as a function of dot radius and anisotropy for different magnetic field orientations.
+We have derived a relationship between the properties of the $1/f$ noise power spectral and $T_2^\ast$, showing that the dephasing rate (i) decreases with decreasing magnetic field and vanishes as the field approaches zero, (ii) increases as a function of the top gate field, and (iii) shows opposing trends as a function of dot radius and anisotropy for different magnetic field orientations.
 The key message, however, is that its dependence on system parameters is relatively weak.

 The method can be generalized to include other sources of $1/f$ noise such as non-planar defect distributions and interacting two-level systems \cite{Mickelsen2023}, as well as the effect of $1/f$ noise on entanglement strategies \cite{Mutter2021}.
+Moreover, at the moment the only way to study the effect of different defect distribution is to run this code for a multitude of distributions.
+Future work can explore strategies for reversing the process and using noise as a spectroscopic tool.

+We have focused on charges in a 2D plane since these constitute the prevailing understanding of the layout in a semiconductor heterostructure.
+In a forthcoming publication we will consider defects located above the dot, which are equally important, yet involve integrations over additional degrees of freedom.
 We note also parallel developments in Si holes where many of our considerations are likely to be applicable \cite{Zwanenburg2013, Wei2020, Shimatani2020, Piot2022, Yinan2023}.